 The graph below provides a simplified version of the Comprehensive Income and Expenditure Account which appears later in this booklet.
 The Comprehensive Income and Expenditure Account includes accounting items required under the Code of Practice but which do not affect the actual movement in the General Fund balance as shown in the outturn table on page 7 and therefore presents the same financial information but includes further accounting entries to comply with the Code.
-The statement is produced in line with the management reporting to Cabinet and Scrutiny (after the adjustments detailed in the Expenditure and Funding notes 6 and 7 to the accounts).
+The statement is produced in line with the management reporting to Cabinet and Scrutiny (after the adjustments detailed in the Expenditure and Funding notes 6 and 7 to the accounts.

-2.3 Financial performance against Budget in 2017/18
+2.3 Financial performance against Budget in 2018/19

-Portfolio expenditure was £0.010 million lower than the budget.
+Portfolio expenditure was £0.135 million lower than the budget primarily as a result of additional income of £0.102 million and savings on controllable budgets including staffing variations of £0.084 million partly offset by one of variations of £0.130 million.
 The principal cost variations on each portfolio are as follows ((+) is an unfavourable variance (-) is a favourable variance):